BIODIVERSITY

 Ecological surveys

-- Identify the potential for protected species on
+- Identify the potential or actual presence of protected species on site.

 - Identify any mitigation measures likely to be required